SmartlyDressedGames/Unturned-Docs/mapping/curated-maps.rst

 * | **Asset Validation**: Running the game with the :ref:`-ValidateAssets <doc_asset_validation>` command-line flag should not produce any warnings or errors.

-* | **English Text**: Having an English-speaking member of the mod team is recommended, and `MoltonMontro <mailto:moltonmontro@smartlydressedgames.com>`_ has offered to help with English-related questions.
-Most importantly in this regard is proper punctuation and grammar: while native English speakers can easily read incorrect punctuation, it is very helpful for non-native readers.
-Ironically this paragraph probably has some punctuation errors.
+* | **English Text**: Having at least one English-speaking member on the mod team is recommended.
+Clear grammar, spelling, and punctuation are important.
+While native English speakers can often understand poorly written text, clear and correct English is much more accessible for non-native readers and helps simplify translation into other languages.

 * | **Project Organization**: To prevent unintended assets from being exported into asset bundles, convention is to separate the project files into Sources and MasterBundle directories.
 Hawaii is split between a directory called "HawaiiMasterBundle" in the project root, and a Sources directory which contains all of the .blend, .mb, .xcf, .psd, .ai, etc files.
 When exporting the asset bundle this ensures only game files like .fbx and .prefab are included.